 Philip died in 1322, leaving only daughters and the crown passed to his brother.
 On his accession, Charles divorced Blanche – still in an underground cell in Chateau Gaillard – and transferred her to a monastery at Gavray, in Normandy, where she became a nun, dying there the following year.

 Charles IV died in February 1328, leaving his 3rd wife, Jeanne d’Evreux, pregnant.
-In April 1328, she gave birth to a daughter, Blanche, and, following Salic Law, the crown passed to Charles’ cousin, Philip of Valois, grandson of Philip III.
+In April 1328, she gave birth to a daughter, Blanche.
+The birth of a daughter led to the succession crisis, with arguments arising that a woman could not inherit the French throne.
+Although Salic Law had only previously been relevant to landed inheritance, and never before applied to the crown, it was now used to invoke to remove the surviving daughters of the 3 Valois kings from the succession.
+The crown now passed to Charles’ closest relative through the male line; his cousin, Philip of Valois, grandson of Philip III.

 Salic Law, however, was not in force in Navarre, a kingdom which had come to the French crown when Jeanne I of Navarre had married Philip IV.
 Louis’ daughter, Jeanne, therefore inherited Navarre as Jeanne II, despite the questions that the scandal raised over her parentage.